We create dialogue & build community through contemporary art.

 Eric I. Zeller, Retired Business Owner

-We're looking for energetic, friendly, and skilled individuals who are enthusiastic about contemporary art.
-Volunteers will help out with a variety of project including administrative work, art installation, distributing information, and organizing events.
+We welcome inquiries from energetic, friendly, and skilled individuals who are enthusiastic about contemporary art.
+Volunteers will help out with a variety of projects including administrative work, art installation, mailings, promotions, and helping to organize events.
 We aim to build long-term relationships with dedicated volunteers and prefer those who can commit to 6.5 hours per week.
 If you're not available this often, but would still like to get involved, send us an email anyway.
 We might have the perfect project for you.

 Call or Email us: